JMPerez/spotify-web-api-js/README.md

 Spotify Web API JS
 ==================

 This is a wrapper for the Spotify Web API.
-It includes helper functions to make requests for getting albums, artists, tracks, playlists and users information.
+It includes helper functions to make requests for getting albums, artists, tracks, playlists and user's information.

-The wrapper supports callback functions, as well as [Promises](http://www.html5rocks.com/en/tutorials/es6/promises/) (you can also use [a polyfill](https://github.com/jakearchibald/es6-promise)), [Q](https://github.com/kriskowal/q) and [when](https://github.com/cujojs/when) if they are available.
+The wrapper supports callback functions, as well as [Promises](http://www.html5rocks.com/en/tutorials/es6/promises/) (you can also use [a polyfill](https://github.com/jakearchibald/es6-promise)), [Q](https://github.com/kriskowal/q) and [when](https://github.com/cujojs/when) if they are present.

 ## Usage